jonHuffman/TinyJSON/README.md

 		}
 	}
 ```

 #### AfterDecodeAttribute
- when put on a method it will be called after a class has been decoded.
+`AfterDecode` will call the method after the class has been decoded.
 The method should return void and take either no arguements or a Variant.
 ```csharp
 	public class Person
 	{